realworldocaml/book/book/platform/README.md

 Windows, macOS and Linux, using the latest patch release of OCaml 4.13.
 Notice that it also runs the test cases you have defined earlier on all those different operating systems as well.
-You can do an awful lot of customisation of these continuous integration workflows, so refer to the online documentation for more options.
+You can do an awful lot of customization of these continuous integration workflows, so refer to the online documentation for more options.

 ### Other conventions